 \section{Abstract}

 We present a novel approach for image-animation of a source image by a driving video, both depicting the same type of object.
-We do not assume the existence of pose models and our method is able to animate arbitrary objects without knowledge of the object's structure.
-Furthermore, both the driving video and the source image are only seen during test-time.
+We do not assume the existence of pose models and our method is able to animate arbitrary objects without the knowledge of the object's structure.
+Furthermore, both, the driving video and the source image are only seen during test-time.
 Our method is based on a shared mask generator, which separates the foreground object from its background, and captures the object's general pose and shape.
-A mask-refinement module then replaces, in the mask extracted from the driver image, the identity of the driver with the identity of the source.
+To control the source of the identity of the output frame, we employ perturbations to interrupt the unwanted identity information on the driver's mask.
+A mask-refinement module then replaces the identity of the driver with the identity of the source.
 Conditioned on the source image, the transformed mask is then decoded by a multi-scale generator that renders a realistic image, in which the content of the source frame is animated by the pose in the driving video.
-Due to lack of fully supervised data, we train on the task of reconstructing frames from the same video the source image is taken from.
-In order to control {the} source of the identity of the output frame, we employ during training perturbations that remove the unwanted identity information.
-Our method is shown to greatly outperform the state of the art methods on multiple benchmarks.
+Due to the lack of fully supervised data, we train on the task of reconstructing frames from the same video the source image is taken from.
+Our method is shown to greatly outperform the state-of-the-art methods on multiple benchmarks.
 Our code and samples are available at https://github.com/itsyoavshalev/Image-Animation-with-Perturbed-Masks.